kamil-rudnicki/timecamp-cli/README.md

 ### Start a new timer and try to find matching task

-`timecamp -t start-timer -a -n "Time entry note with keywoard"` Start new timer and try to find proper task if a keywoard from a task is found in the note from the argument.
+`timecamp -t start-timer -a -n "Time entry note with keywoard"` Start new timer and try to find proper task if a keyword from a task is found in the note from the argument.

 ### Stop a timer